Privacy policy

 On the internet pages of Welotec GmbH there is a contact form which can be used for electronic contact.
 Alternatively, it is possible to contact us via the provided e-mail address.
 If the data subject contacts the data controller via one of these channels, the personal data transmitted by the data subject is automatically stored.
 The storage is solely for the purpose of processing or contacting the data subject.
 The data will not be passed on to third parties.
 The legal basis for the processing of the data is Art.
 6 (1) (a) GDPR if the user has given his or her consent.
 The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
 6 (1) (f) GDPR.
 If the e-mail contact is aimed at the conclusion of a contract, the additional legal basis for processing is Art.
 6 (1) (b) GDPR.
 The data is deleted as soon as it is no longer necessary for the purpose for which it was collected.
 For personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
 The conversation is terminated when it can be concluded from the circumstances that the matter in question has been finally clarified.
 The personal data additionally collected during the sending process will be deleted after a period of seven days at the latest.

-Data Recipients
+Data recipients

-• Provider of email marketing via newsletter
+Providers of email marketing via newsletter

-• Provider of hosting services for the operation of our servers
+Providers of hosting services for the operation of our servers

-• Service providers for development work, including programming, development, maintenance and support of software applications
+Service providers for development work, including programming, development, maintenance and support of software applications

-• Service provider for postal services
+Service providers for postal services External legal advisors

-• Other IT service providers (e.g., system houses)
+Other IT service providers (e.g. system houses)

-• Other services and tools
+Other services and tools

 Safety